arthurlormeauwall/OpenCvTester/README.md

 ## Usage

 To use this framework, you first have to import `App` classe from *com.opencvtester.app* package.
-Then you create an `App` object.

-Then you call `initialize(String fileName)` passing the path to the image you want to work with.
+Then you create an `App` object passing passing the path to the image you want to work with tp its constructor.

 ### Filters
 Filters are objects that you create and add to the `FiltersDataBase` object.